 Dromi’s research focuses on the origins of humanitarian policies and human rights activism.
 His work highlights how cultural perceptions and religious traditions shape policies on poverty, development, human rights, and international relations.
-His forthcoming book, Above the Fray: The Red Cross and the Making of the Humanitarian Relief Sector (Univ. of Chicago Press), traces how humanitarian relief NGOs became a common outlet for relief work and how they gained extraordinary prominence in international affairs.
+His forthcoming book, Above the Fray: The Red Cross and the Making of the Humanitarian NGO Sector (Univ. of Chicago Press), traces how humanitarian relief NGOs became a common outlet for relief work and how they gained extraordinary prominence in international affairs.
 In additional work, Dromi has looked at how religion, culture, and politics intersect in the Middle East, in particular in Israel, Palestine, and Turkey.

 Claims that environmental activists often harbor ideas about nature protection that are drawn from national culture.
 Analyzes opposing groups in Israel — ideological settlers and green activists — and shows that despite harboring different ideas on environmental activism, both interlink their ideas on nature protection and their sense of commitment to their country, and both draw on national discourses in order to promote environmentalism.